LaszloBogacsi/checkout-kata/readme.md

     - can not delete or modify an item once scanned
     - an item can have only one pricing rule but one rule can be applied to many items
     - pricing rules associated with items might be missing from the passed in set of rules.

+- Not tested methods:

+    - toString() override methods
+    - log() method in Checkout that logs a string message to the standard output